swiftly-solution/documentation/src/docs/scripting/events/gameevents/onplayerfullupdate.md

 ---

 # OnPlayerFullUpdate
-This event is triggered when player_full_update is triggered
+This event is triggered when player_full_update is triggered.
 ::: tabs
 @tab Lua
 ```lua